HoverHell/pyimapsmtpt/README.rst

-WARNING: this is not a currently working project.
-Although some older commits are probably somewhat-usable.
+WARNING: this is a work-in-progress.

+TODO: message-id (e-mail) <-> conversation-id (in an xmpp resource) conversion

 Synopsis
 ========